10 Future-Thinking Startups Fighting Climate Change

 IPCC Article Images.008.jpeg

-AI-based Greyparrot is turning the tide on waste by unlocking the financial value of waste.
-Through its waste recognition software, Greyparrot is able to monitor, audit and sort waste at scale.
-With Greyparrot’s system, waste managers are equipped with the power to increase recycling rates and enhance product value in pursuit of a circular economy.
+Greyparrot is turning the tide on waste with its AI-based computer vision, which can monitor, audit, and sort waste at scale through its waste recognition software.
+With Greyparrot’s system, waste managers can increase recycling rates and enhance product value in pursuit of a circular economy.

 Oceanworks